trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

      max-tokens="256" box-rows="18"
      model-temp="0.2" ></div>

 ### Results

-While Chain of Thought breaks down to an accuracy of 34% word 12 words, Least to Most prompting manages to keep performance up at 74%.
+While Chain of Thought breaks down to an accuracy of 34% word 12 words, Least to Most prompting manages to keep performance up at 74% (the paper uses text-davinci-002 as a model).

 ## Example: compositional generalization (SCAN)